asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 It is the responsibility of the application or product's team which owns the local IAM user to identify when such user is no longer needed.
 A request for deletion can be made via ServiceNow.
 <br><br>

-### 4. Local IAM Users are not provisioned AWS Management Console access
+### 4. Local IAM Users are only provisioned AWS Management Console access when enterprise SSO is not available

 **Capital Group Controls:**
 |Control Statement|Description|